PINTO0309/sit4onnx/README.md

     input_numpy_file_paths_for_testing: Optional[List[str]]
         Use an external file of numpy.ndarray saved using np.save as input data for testing.
-        If this parameter is specified, the value specified for batch_size is ignored. numpy_ndarray_for_testing Cannot be specified at the same time.
+        If this parameter is specified, the value specified for batch_size and fixed_shapes are ignored.
+        numpy_ndarray_for_testing Cannot be specified at the same time.
         For models with multiple input OPs, specify multiple numpy file paths in list format. e.g. ['aaa.npy', 'bbb.npy', 'ccc.npy']